How to Choose a CRM for Associations + 13 Top Providers

 Next, your team meets to strategize ways to secure exhibitors and sponsors for the conference.
 Using your AMS, you calculate the revenue you’ve received from exhibitors and sponsors so far, determining how much more is needed to reach your revenue goals.
 From there, your staff members discuss how to push the deals in your sponsorship pipeline through.

 Before ending your day, you reference the marketing campaign calendar designed in your CRM.
-You segment your audience to target members who demonstrated low levels of engagement and may be at risk of lapsing.
+You segment your audience to target members who have demonstrated low levels of engagement and may be at risk of lapsing.
 Then, you draft a few emails and schedule them to be sent to these members over the next month.
 Finally, you see that your AMS automatically sent welcome emails to the five new members who joined over the weekend, and automatically loop them into your monthly newsletter.

 What are some top CRM systems for associations?